EndPointCorp/end-point-blog/2024/07/using-docker-compose-to-deploy-a-multi-application-dotnet-system.md

 #...
 ```

 With this, Docker Compose will add files in the resulting containers under the `/run/secrets/` directory with the contents of their referenced secrets.
-So, for example, in the case of the `admin-portal` container, a `/run/secrets/vehicle-quotes-db-connection-string` will be created in the container's internal file system, with the same contents as the `./secrets/vehicle-quotes-db-connection-string.txt` file.
+So, for example, in the case of the `admin-portal` container, a `/run/secrets/vehicle-quotes-db-connection-string` file will be created in the container's internal file system, with the same contents as the `./secrets/vehicle-quotes-db-connection-string.txt` file.
 Similar thing for the others.

 Now that the secrets are materialized as files within the containers, let's see how we put them to use.